operator-framework/community-operators/docs/using-scripts.md

 `error loading package into db: [FOREIGN KEY constraint failed, no default channel specified for my-operator]`

 Explanation: This happens when either your Operator package defines more than one channel in `package.yaml` but does not define `defaultChannel`.
 Or when the package just defines a single channel (in which case you can omit `defaultChanel`) but the catalog couldn't load the CSV that this channel points to using `currentCSV`.
+This can happen when in the CSV the specified name in `metadata.name` is actually different from what `currentCSV` points to.

 ### Failures when deploying via OLM